arungudelli/angularjswiki/content/en/fontawesome/fa-confluence.md

-## Change Confluence icon size
+## Change fa-confluence icon size
-To increase Confluence font awesome icon size, use the fa-lg (33% increase), fa-2x, fa-3x, fa-4x, or fa-5x classes along with icon class fa-confluence.
+To increase fa-confluence font awesome icon size, use the fa-lg (33% increase), fa-2x, fa-3x, fa-4x, or fa-5x classes along with icon class fa-confluence.

 Increase in icon size will be relative to their parent container.